 The Portsmouth Housing Authority is seen as an invaluable partner in addressing housing needs in Portsmouth.
-Through its five-year plan the PHA is engaged on the issue of creating additional units, preserving existing units, and ensuring high quality services and linking with other resources in the community.
+Through its Five-Year Plan, the PHA is engaged on the issue of creating additional units, preserving existing units, and ensuring high quality services and linking with other resources in the community.

-AP-65 Homeless and Other Special Needs Activities - 91.220(i) Introduction
+AP-65 Homeless and Other Special Needs Activities - 91.220(i)

-The City already has a robust Continuum of Care and continues to work with regional organizations such as the Greater Seacoast Coalition to End Homelessness to improve coordination between service providers and develop and implement strategies to expand and refine services.
+The City already has a robust Continuum of Care and continues to work with regional organizations such as the Home for All to improve coordination between service providers and develop and implement strategies to expand and refine services.

-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including: